moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 WARP Tracks MAY be time-aligned.
 Those that are, are subject to the following
 requirements:

-* Time-aligned tracks MUST be advertised in the catalog as belonging to a common render group.
+* Tracks advertised in the catalog as belonging to a common render group MUST be time-aligned.
 * The render duration of the first media object of each equally numbered MOQT Group, after decoding, MUST have overlapping presentation time.